 VR Players: Who are able to play within the VR world (active VR users, VR set is given) are chosen randomly from the audiences in theater

 Watchers: public watching online from outside the theater space ( live or recorded access)

 Passive watchers outside the theater are given a simple 360 video feed of the performance, can be on a mobile telephone and can be on a more advanced VR set

-Musicians have live music feeds into the VR world
+Ensemble: they have live music feeds into the VR world (without VR set)

 The narrative structure of the work is based on self-determining choice options, which can be influenced by the performers, the players and the Audience simultaneously.